philips-software/philips-eoi-graphql/README.md

 React Appplication - Software Conference Demo Project Pre-requisite to setup demo application

+> ⚠️ This project is no longer supported.

 ### Step 1
 #### Sample GraphQL Server Sandbox setup
 - Create an account and login to Heroku